riestrartime/spring5-mvc-rest/README.md

 ## Exception Handling
 - There is an annotation that can be used to mark a controller that is handling Exceptions `@ControllerAdvice`.

+## Spring REST Controller
+- The annotation `@RestController` was introduced in Spring4.
+- This gives us the `@ResponseBody` annotation (from Spring 3).
+- `ResponseEntity` in the controller method return is implicit, so not needed.
 -